 What other drugs will affect Verdeso?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied Verdeso.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied desonide.
 But many drugs can interact with each other.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start a new medication without telling your doctor.
+Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Where can I get more information?

-- Your pharmacist can provide more information about Verdeso.
+- Your pharmacist can provide more information about Verdeso foam.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.